 Bamboo, on the other hand, is the world’s most abundant renewable resource.
 It expands at an almost uncontrolled rate of up to 4 inches each day.
 It is advised to cut it since it enhances the overall structure of the plant.

 Although bamboo is resistant to water, it has its limitations.
-We do not advocate putting it in places that are prone to significant moisture exposure, such as restrooms, saunas, or outside.
+I do not advocate putting it in places that are prone to significant moisture exposure, such as restrooms, saunas, or outside.

 There is a widespread belief that bamboo is waterproof.
 It is not, however when treated, it has a better water resistance than other hardwoods.
 This means it’s a flexible solution that may be used in nearly any room in your house.